 The windows were sold at major home improvement retailers, including Home Depot, Home Base, Lowes and Yardbirds.
 Home Depot, which sold about 500,000 units, was named as a codefendant in the suit.

-The class action lawsuit alleged that over one million Series 3000 windows produced and distributed by Viking between 1989 and 1999 were defective.
+The class action lawsuit alleged that over one million Viking Series 3000 windows that were produced and distributed between 1989 and 1999 were defective.